 If someone you love and care about is being abused, it can be really hard to know what to do.
 You might feel that they need to leave the relationship, but that’s not always easy (more on this below).
-Below are some ways that you can offer support:
+There are some ways you can offer your support.

 Support and Listen | Let them know that it’s not their fault.
 Reassure them that they are not alone and help is available.
 If it’s difficult for them to talk about the abuse, let them know that you’re available whenever they need it.
 The most helpful thing you can do is believe them and listen.

 No Judgment | Whatever decisions they make, don’t judge them.
 Be respectful of their decisions, even if you wish it were different.
 They may choose to leave and return to the relationship many times and will need your continued support.

 Share About FCC | Let them know that we’re available.
 Our advocates can help them develop a safety plan, provide support and share resources.
 You can offer to be there when they call.
 If they aren’t ready to reach out, let them know that you’ll be there when they are.